odoo/documentation/content/applications/general/payment_acquirers.rst

 Configuration
 =============

-Some of the features described in this section are available only with some Payment Acquirers.
+Some of the features described in this section are available only with some payment acquirers.
 Refer to :ref:`the table above <payment_acquirers/online_providers>` for more details.

 .. _payment_acquirers/add_new:

-Add a new Payment Acquirer
+Add a new payment acquirer
 --------------------------

-To add a new Payment acquirer and make it available to your customers, go to :menuselection:`Accounting --> Configuration --> Payment Acquirers`, look for your payment acquirer, install the related module, and activate it.
+To add a new payment acquirer and make it available to your customers, go to :menuselection:`Accounting --> Configuration --> Payment Acquirers`, look for your payment acquirer, install the related module, and activate it.
 To do so, open the payment acquirer and change its state from *Disabled* to *Enabled*.